chmitch/p20camp-dataandai/02_Exercise_2_-_Setup_Additional_Azure_Components.md

 ## Task 1: Log in to the Azure Portal

-1. Launch a new browser session and navigate to [https://portal.azure.com](https://portal.azure.com).
+1. If you don't already have a portal session open, launch a new browser session and navigate to [https://portal.azure.com](https://portal.azure.com).
 Once prompted, log in with your Microsoft Azure credentials.
 If prompted, choose whether your account is an organization account or a Microsoft Account.
 This will be based on which account was used to provision your Azure subscription that are using for these labs.
    - **Note** : You may need to launch an InPrivate/Incognito session in your browser if you have multiple Microsoft Accounts.

 ## Task 2: Create a SQL DB Account